To find the first seven articles in this series, enter “school attacks 2020” in the SMM home page search bar.

 Regardless of how one feels about the foreign policy of a given presidential administration, America has been embroiled in a war with terrorists since at least the Carter administration.
 Nearly 800 Americans were killed around the world by terrorists before 9-11.
 It was only 9-11 that made some realize it might be wise to act as though we were fighting a war against those who not only had long since publicly declared war on us, but had for many years been killing Americans when and wherever possible.
 Benghazi, and the multiple terrorist attacks—by foreign and domestic actors–that have followed in Europe and America, are continuing battles in that civilizational war.
 We also know that our terrorist enemies plan to carry out attacks in American schools.
 The FBI has reluctantly admitted it is carrying out terror investigations in all 50 states.
 Recent intelligence (circa 2018/19 the “caravans” en route to breach our southern border contain people from terrorist supporting/involved nations) supports this.
-Circa October 2019, we continue to intercept military age males from terror-supporting countries trying to cross the southern border.
+Circa October 2019, we were still intercepting military age males from terror-supporting countries trying to cross the southern border.
 While President Trump’s policies have slowed the influx of illegals, determined criminals and terrorists cross the border every day.

 The arming of school staff is not a panacea.
 It cannot replace competent, practical identification and intervention programs–which include intelligent, aware teachers simply keeping their eyes and ears open–which might help to prevent–or interdict–some school shootings before they begin.
 I write “might” because attacks carried out by single actors, or ideologically dedicated groups, are fiendishly difficult to detect and intercept.
 Arming willing staff is, rather, a very low or no cost protective measure for worst-case scenarios that has the great benefit, if properly publicized, of providing credible deterrence.

 Arming willing staff is like providing fire extinguishers.
 Most teachers will complete an entire career without needing a fire extinguisher, but when they do need one, they need it immediately, badly, and nothing else will do.
 So it is with firearms.